data301-2021-summer2/project-group17-project/data/processed/README.md

 # Processed Data README Description

-This file will contain all the processed and cleaned data files for this project.
+This directory will contain all the processed and cleaned data files for this project.